 - Per-event Plan starts at $0.25/GB

-- Monthly Plan starts at $19/month and includes prepaid bandwidth, viewer hours, storage, and support
+- The monthly plan starts at $19/month and includes prepaid bandwidth, viewer hours, storage, and support

 Zoom is intuitive, entirely cloud-based, and has a user-friendly interface that makes things simpler.
 There are various available HD video and audio, screen sharing, and app sharing options.
 You can also host scheduled and unscheduled meetings and keep a backup of every session.
 There is also an option for private and public chats.